-Note: A prescribed development purpose for a declared fish habitat area, means any of the following in, or directly affecting, the area:
+- Note: A prescribed development purpose for a declared fish habitat area, means any of the following in, or directly affecting, the area: 1. restoring the fish habitat or natural processes (for example: reinstating tidal profiles for allowing restoration of marine plant communities, - restoring the fish nabitat or natural processes (for example: reinstating tidal profiles for allowing restoration of marine plant communities restoring tidal flows and inundation patterns) - 2. managing fisheries resources or fish habitat (for example: constructing a boardwalk for public access within a declared fish habitat area for preventing uncontrolled disturbance of the habitat)

-- restoring the fish habitat or natural processes (for example: reinstating tidal profiles for allowing restoration of marine plant communities, restoring tidal flows and inundation patterns) - managing fisheries resources or fish habitat (for example: constructing a boardwalk for public access within a declared fish habitat area for preventing uncontrolled disturbance of the habitat) - 3. researching, including monitoring, or educating - 4. ensuring public health or safety - 5. providing public infrastructure to facilitate fishing (for example: a boat ramp or jetty for public use) - 6. providing subterranean public infrastructure if the chief executive is satisfied the surface of the area can be restored, after the completion of the relevant works or activity, to its condition before the performance of the works or activity - 7. constructing a temporary structure - 8. maintaining a structure that was constructed before the area was declared to be a fish habitat area under the Act - 9. maintaining a structure, other than a structure mentioned in 8 above, that has been lawfully constructed - 10. for a part of the area that is a management B area: - a. constructing a permanent structure on tidal land or within the area; or - b. depositing material for beach replenishment in the area.
+- 3. researching, including monitoring, or educating - 4. ensuring public health or safety - 5. providing public infrastructure to facilitate fishing (for example: a boat ramp or jetty for public use) - 6. providing subterranean public infrastructure if the chief executive is satisfied the surface of the area can be restored, after the completion of the relevant works or activity, to its condition before the performance of the works or activity - 7. constructing a temporary structure - 8. maintaining a structure that was constructed before the area was declared to be a fish habitat area under the Act - 9. maintaining a structure, other than a structure mentioned in 8 above, that has been lawfully constructed - 10. for a part of the area that is a management B area: - a. constructing a permanent structure on tidal land or within the area; or - b. depositing material for beach replenishment in the area.